 Some time ago I came across Rockbox.
 It’s an operating system (firmware replacement) for (old) portable media players The nice thing about it is that it’s generic: it works on different models, from different manufacturers.
 And that including devices widely offered on the second-hand market, such as old IPod’s.
 What makes it even better is that it’s Free Software.
 It has seen contributions from a lot of people.
 It contains lots of features and has lots of configuration options.
 For a third-party firmware it is quite stable.

 This is great.
 I’ve been thinking about getting a media player for a while.
-I refuse to carry a smartphone for day-to-day usage (because of privacy and freedom issues), so that was out of the question.
 Once I learned about Rockbox, I found an old IPod Nano second generation for 15 euros.
 It’s an 8 gigabyte version, but because Rockbox supports Ogg Opus, which allows for a higher quality per filesize ratio than what the IPod natively supports (mp3), the limit of 8GB is not a big deal.

 It’s been used happily ever after.
 Most dedicated portable media players are much more portable than smartphones these days anyway.
 The only downside of Rockbox on this device is that it gives me a crash/panic once in a while, and that it’s sometimes a bit slow with reading from storage, but that is not such a big deal.